krzysztofzablocki/Sourcery/CONTRIBUTING.md

-# Contributing to Insanity
+# Contributing to Sourcery

-Insanity is an open source project started by Krzysztof Zabłocki and open to the entire Cocoa community.
+Sourcery is an open source project started by Krzysztof Zabłocki and open to the entire Cocoa community.

 I really appreciate your help!